 Make sure that the practice knows you are nervous, so that they can help you.

 Tell your dentist what it is that you particularly dislike about dental treatment.
 If you think you know the reason, tell your dentist what may have caused your fear.

 Most dentists today offer some form of treatment for nervous patients, whether they work in the National Health Service or privately.
 The NHS covers most treatments necessary to treat nervous patients.
 The main advantage of private practice is that more time can be spent with you to help you feel relaxed.

 General anaesthetics are now only rarely available for routine treatment.
-If a general anaesthetic is needed, patients are referred to hospitals or specialist clinics where the necessary safety equipment is available.
+If a general anaesthetic is needed, patients are referred to a hospital where the necessary safety equipment is available.

 As you get to know and trust your dentist, hygienist and other members of the practice you will find your fears begin to lessen.
 In time you will gain control over your fears, and dental care can become a normal part of your life.

 There may be an extra charge for some sedation and relaxation techniques on top of the normal cost of treatment.
 It is always recommended that you get a written estimate before starting treatment.

 There are many organisations that help people suffering from phobias.
 Most of them also offer help to people nervous of the dentist because it is a very common problem.
 Contact the British Dental Health Foundation's Dental Helpline on 0845 063 1188 to discuss your fears and find out about other organisations to contact.